 Injury Claims For Washington Commercial Fishermen

-James Beard of Trueb & Beard LLC, is one of Washington’s most experienced maritime injury lawyers.
+James Beard of Trueb Berne & Beard, LLP, is one of Washington’s most experienced maritime injury lawyers.
 He has handled hundreds of fishing accidents for Washington commercial fishermen.
 If you have been injured working as a crewman aboard a commercial fishing vessel, you have the right to claim compensation and benefits under federal maritime law and the Jones Act.
 Wherever you have been injured fishing in Alaska, Washington or Oregon, Mr. Beard and his partners can help you get fair compensation for your injuries.

 If you have been injured working as a commercial fisherman, you have the right to make claims for compensation under federal maritime law.
 Your employer and the vessel owner have a legal duty to pay your medical expenses.
 Where you are injured through negligence or unseaworthiness, your employer and vessel owner are required by Federal law to pay you compensatory damages.